malvinlh/last-light/README.md

 - **Balance is lightly tuned.** I played the run enough to know it's winnable and losable, not enough to call the curve good.
 The Devouring Dark ramps itself with Kindled, so a slow start against it can spiral.
-- **The music is synthesised, not composed.** It's a deliberate ambient drone and it loops seamlessly, but it's two tracks of texture rather than music with structure, and there are no sound effects at all.
 - **Enemy patterns are fixed loops.** Deliberate, since it makes fights learnable and keeps tests deterministic, but it does mean a second run against the same enemy holds no surprises.
 - **Cards have no individual art**, only colour coding by type.